What Is Xeriscaping? A Water-Saving Guide for Portland

 The Core Principles of Xeriscaping

-At White Oak Landscapes, we use xeriscaping principles to help our clients in Portland and surrounding areas create outdoor spaces that are both beautiful and practical.
-A successful xeriscape typically incorporates the following elements:
+At White Oak Landscapes, we use xeriscaping principles to create landscapes that are not only water-conscious, but also durable, functional, and visually appealing.
+A successful xeriscape usually includes the following:

 -